Peninsula Invitational

 Prep - take the time you need before a round, the internet sometimes sucks and computers act up it happens, do not steal prep time while flashing or emailing files.
 I am very understanding so please do not take advantage or else I will be force to stop the round.
 If you need to cut a card while you are reading pls send a revise version before the next speech, I find it unjust and unfair.

 Flowing - I do flow everything ( not CX unless stated to), but I will not flow if your spreading is illegible, if you know your spreading is not as good as it needs to be do not make me work harder to understand.
+After every RFD I pretty much tell everyone that they need to flow, you can drop so many args if you don't flow.

 Policy/K’ Affs - I ran both myself, but have no biasness towards either both are awesome to run!
 Just make sure you know how to defend yourself against Topicality.
 Love the uniqueness of K aff's show me what you created !!!!